At Northeast Early College, English Language Learners are given a variety of supports in order to be successful in their high school classes.

 Kristen Bryan, ELD Teacher, can be contacted at Kristen_bryan@dpsk12.org or at 720-424-2509.

-Our Instructional Services Advisory team is a group of NEC staff members whose roles falls broadly into four categories:
+Our Instructional Services Advisory team is a group of Northeast Early College staff members whose roles falls broadly into four categories:

 -Advocacy: ISA Teams advocate for English Learners at their school to help close the opportunity gap.